 One Health Centre for Africa

 The goal of the One Health Research, Education and Outreach Centre for Africa is to improve the health of humans, animals and ecosystems through capacity building, strengthening local, regional and global networks, evidence-based policy advice in the context of One Health by setting up a central facility for One Health in sub-Saharan Africa.

-The investment covers three thematic areas: control of neglected tropical (zoonotic) diseases, emerging infectious diseases, food safety and informal markets, and prevention and control of antimicrobial resistance.
+The investment covers four thematic areas: control of neglected tropical (zoonotic) diseases, emerging infectious diseases, food safety and informal markets, and prevention and control of antimicrobial resistance.

 - Research as the basis for science and academia, policy advice, recommendations for interventions including donor investments

 - Capacity development to strengthen national competencies in One Health including education and training programs, communication interventions for behaviour change

 - Development of strategies and action plans to control zoonotic diseases and antimicrobial resistance

 - Support of public campaigns to control and/or eradicate zoonotic and foodborne diseases and promote rational use of drugs.